 When managing a team, it's essential to be able to estimate how long it takes to complete a task.
 Chances are you've had an experience where your estimates turned out to be wrong; the project took longer than expected, or your product team couldn't deliver in time.

 If estimates are often inaccurate, why bother with them at all?
+Imagine spending time creating a cost estimation, but going over budget by a huge amount once the project is underway?
 The reality is that estimates help to set expectations and determine how much work your team can complete within a specific timeframe.
 As a project manager, it’s useful to improve your project estimation skills and carry your team along with you.

 Managers in Agile environments improve their estimation process using the Fibonacci scale or a modified Fibonacci sequence to evaluate the tasks to be completed in a sprint.
-Learn what the Fibonacci scale is and how you can apply it to determine the time needed for your projects.
+In this article, we will define what the Fibonacci scale is and how you can apply it to determine the time needed for your projects.

 What is the Fibonacci scale?